KazooHR/typeorm-pagination/README.md

 Enables [Relay-style cursor pagination](https://relay.dev/graphql/connections.htm) over any TypeORM repository using the built-in [`find` options](https://github.com/typeorm/typeorm/blob/master/docs/find-options.md) and more!

-In Kazoo's GraphQL layer, we use cursor pagination wherever feasible for the following benefits:
+In WorkTango's GraphQL layer, we use cursor pagination wherever feasible for the following benefits:

 - Records are not duplicated when iterating over an entire, frequently changing, result set
 - Each page is efficiently satisfied by a single query... including whether or not there is a next page!